Human Workforce Orchestration: Why a People-First Approach Wins

 When humans and digital teammates work together, it’s your people who help to prevent strategic decline, legal and compliance failures, security vulnerabilities, operational disruption, financial instability, and reputational damage.
 It’s your humans who provide critical context, background information, common sense, data updates, and domain expertise to your newly onboarded digital teammates.

-Workforce Orchestration is where businesses enter the new strategic frontier, where they define, design, onboard, manage, and scale hybrid teams of humans and digital workers to operate as one.
+Workforce Orchestration is where businesses enter the new strategic frontier, where they define, design, onboard, manage, and scale hybrid teams using the Asymbl Recruiter Suite.
 Currently the model optimizes AI tools for humans.
 The new model orchestrates humans, AI tools, and digital workers together, turning productivity into an outcome of workforce design.
 At Asymbl we use Slack as our core operating system for collaboration and by having digital workers operate like teammates in Slack the barrier for adoption is low and opportunity for productivity and scalability occurs.

 .png)